-Further to the above legal prescripts that guide the administration, the same has to ensure that the Standing Rules and Orders for the Newcastle Municipal Council meetings, including its committees as well as Records Management Policy and Systems are also in place.
+The above legal prescripts that guide administration, are the same that ensure that the Standing Rules and Orders for the Newcastle Municipal Council meetings, including its committees as well as Records Management Policy and Systems are also in place.
 The directorate guides the Councillors as to their duties and responsibilities, and makes them aware of the relevant legislation and regulations in order to ensure proper orientation and induction of Councillors.
 The directorate ensures that Councillors have access to information and statutory and regulatory compliance in that it provides the following professional and effective administrative support to all Newcastle Municipality Council structures in order to enhance optimal functioning:-

-- The formulation and adoption of essential outstanding policies related to the directorate and by-laws; - Ensuring the provision of a sustainable administrative services to Council, its committees and staff complement in order to maximise performance output within the means of the municipality and in support of the IDP; - To oversee logistical arrangements for all Council meetings and manage travel logistics for Councillors; - Provides the secretariat support to council and its committees thereby implementing its activities in line with meeting schedule; - To manage procurement of tools of trade in line with the provisions of Supply Chain Management; - Provide Council support functions and meetings management (minutes taking, timely agenda distribution, implementation of council resolutions); - Responsible for auxiliary services (office cleaning and provision of hygienic services in all municipal buildings); - Overseeing the delivery of administration functions to the various components of the municipality; - Ensuring that the values and principles set out in Section 195 of the Constitution of the Republic of South Africa are promoted throughout the Municipal Administration; - Provision of printing, switchboard, Records Management and Registry service support to the entire municipality.
+Support offered to NLM Council structures 1.
+The formulation and adoption of essential outstanding policies related to the directorate and by-laws 2.
+Ensuring the provision of a sustainable administrative services to Council, its committees and staff complement in order to maximise performance output within the means of the municipality and in support of the IDP 3.
+To oversee logistical arrangements for all Council meetings and manage travel logistics for Councillors 4.
+Provides the secretariat support to council and its committees thereby implementing its activities in line with meeting schedule 5.
+To manage procurement of tools of trade in line with the provisions of Supply Chain Management 6.
+Provide Council support functions and meetings management (minutes taking, timely agenda distribution, implementation of council resolutions) 7.
+Responsible for auxiliary services (office cleaning and provision of hygienic services in all municipal buildings) 8.
+Overseeing the delivery of administration functions to the various components of the municipality 9.
+Ensuring that the values and principles set out in Section 195 of the Constitution of the Republic of South Africa are promoted throughout the Municipal Administration 10.
+Provision of printing, switchboard, Records Management and Registry service support to the entire municipality